SunkenLace/Pets-Enhanced-Mod-Content-Pack-Guide/README.md

   ]
 }
 ```
-What this does is replace the texture of the vanilla cat nº3 with `exampleTexture.png`.
+This piece of code replaces the texture of the vanilla cat #3 with `exampleTexture.png`.
 You can do this and much more with the help of this guide (via content packs).

-For example: Edit the max damage of a pet, its hat offset relative to its current frame, change what commands a pet is able to learn, etc...
 <br><br/>
+Content packs allow you to achieve various modifications, like editing pet damage, hat placement, learnable commands, and more.
+<br><br/>

 ## Creating the Content Pack

+  1. Inside the Mods folder, create a new folder for your content pack.
-Let's start by creating a new folder inside the `Mods` folder, then create a new json file named `manifest.json` inside it.
+  2. Within this folder, create a new JSON file named manifest.json.

 ```
 📁 Mods/
    📁 [PEM] YourModName/